-In addition to completing section one and the supplementary sections, Materials students are required to add the following two appendices to their GSO.2.MPLS form:
+In addition to completing section one and the supplementary sections, Materials students are required to add the following three appendices to their GSO.2.MPLS form:

-1. A 2000 to 2500 word summary of their research progress to date.
+- 1. A 2000 to 2500 word summary of their research progress to date.

 The report should be no more than 2,500 words (excluding the title page, table of contents, acknowledgements, references and figure captions).
-It should give an account of the background to your project (including brief references to the key literature), an outline of your research plans for the full duration (2, 3, 3.5 or 4 years) of your project (including an explicit indication of the new science it is anticipated that the project will lead to if all goes to plan - typically this new science section should be 300-500 words in length), and a description of the progress you have made so far.
-When writing this report please use the first person singular - that is, 'l' rather than 'we' - to distinguish clearly those parts of the report which refer to your own work (experiments, results, conclusions, plans for the rest of the project, etc).

-2. An updated A4 copy of their latest Gantt Chart, using a legible font size.
-Be sure that this chart is concise but includes sufficient task lines within the work packages, to enable your assessors to understand your current intended work plan for the duration of your project.
+It should give an account of the background to your project (including brief references to the key literature), an outline of your research plans for the full duration (2, 3, 3.5 or 4 years) of your project (including an explicit indication of the new science it is anticipated that the project will lead to if all goes to plan typically this new science section should be 300-500 words in length), and a description of the progress you have made so far.
+When writing this report please use the first person singular that is, 'I' rather than 'we' to distinguish clearly those parts of the report which refer to your own work (experiments, results, conclusions, plans for the rest of the project, etc). - An updated A4 copy of their latest Gantt Chart, using a legible font size.
+Be sure that this chart is concise but includes sufficient task lines within the work packages, to enable your assessors to understand your current intended work plan for the duration of your project. - 3.
+A copy of your Research Integrity certificate.